sjinks/wp-two-factor-auth/readme.txt

 == Frequently Asked Questions ==

 = If I can't reach my email account, can I bypass this plugin and log in anyway? = Nope.
-If you have access to the database you can look in the table *user_meta* for meta_key = *two_factor_login_code* and look at the meta_vaule.

 == Screenshots ==

 1. The normal login page where the password field is removed.
+Don't mind the language on this screenshot, the plugin is all in english.
 2. After the first login in page, this is shown and an email with the code is sent to the users email.

 == Changelog ==